Hierarchical Message-Passing Graph Neural Networks: Proposed Approach

-In this section, we analyse the model complexity and compare it with related models in the literature. \begin{itemize} \item For GNN models with a \textit{flat} message passing mechanism, such as GCN and GAT, their computational complexity of one GCN layer is $\mathcal{O}(n^{3})$~\cite{HZWWT19}.
-Assuming GCN model contains $\ell$ layers, the computational complexity of this model is $\mathcal{O}(\ell n^{3})$.
-For GAT, except for the same convolutional operation as GCN, the additional masked attention over all nodes requires $\mathcal{O}(\ell n^{2})$ computational complexity.
-Therefore, overall it takes $\mathcal{O}(\ell (n^{3} + n^{2}))$ complexity. \item For the hierarchical representation model, g-U-Nets, its computational complexity is $\mathcal{O}(2 \ell n^{3})$, mainly because its unpooling operation introduces another $\mathcal{O}(\ell n^{3})$ complexity, in addition to the convolutional operations as GCN. \item For HC-GNN, the hierarchical structure construction with \textit{Louvain} algorithm has optimal $O(n \log c)$ computational complexity~\cite{T15}, where $c$ is the average degree.
-The top-down propagation allows each node of $G$ to receive $k$ different messages from $k$ levels with different weights, this introduces $\mathcal{O}(kn)$ computational complexity, where $k$ is the number of levels, and we assume $k \ll n$.
-Altogether, the complexity of HC-GNN is $\mathcal{O}(\ell n^{3} + n \log c + kn)$, which is more efficient than GAT and g-U-Nets. \end{itemize}
+\textbf{Model complexity}.
+For the vanilla flat GNN model, i.e., GCN, its computational complexity of one layer is $\mathcal{O}(n^{3})$~\cite{KW17}, and the computational complexity of a GCN model contains $\ell$ is $\mathcal{O}(\ell n^{3})$.
+For another attention-enhanced flat GNN model, i.e., Graph Attention Network (GAT)~\cite{VCCRLB18}, except for the same convolutional operation as GCN, the additional masked attention over all nodes requires $\mathcal{O}(\ell n^{2})$ computational complexity~\cite{VCCRLB18}.
+Thus, overall it takes $\mathcal{O}(\ell (n^{3} + n^{2}))$ complexity.
+For the hierarchical representation model, graph U-Net (\textsc{g-U-Net})~\cite{GJ19}, its computational complexity of one hierarchy is $\mathcal{O}(2 \ell n^{3})$, because its unpooling operation introduces another $\mathcal{O}(\ell n^{3})$ complexity, in addition to the convolutional operations as GCN.
+Thus the complexity of \textsc{g-U-Net} with $T$ levels is $\sum_{t=1}^{T}2\ell (n\lambda^{t\!-\!1})^{3} = \mathcal{O}(2\ell n^{3})$, since the pooled graphs are supposed have much smaller number of nodes than $\mathcal{G}$.
+For HC-GNN, take GCN as an example GNN encoder and the \textit{Louvain} algorithm as an example hierarchical structure construction method, which has optimal $O(n \log c)$ computational complexity~\cite{T15}, where $c$ is the average degree.
+The top-down propagation allows each node of $\mathcal{G}$ to receive $T$ different messages from $T$ levels with different weights, this introduces $\mathcal{O}(Tn)$ computational complexity, where $T$ is the number of levels, and we assume $T \ll n$.
+Altogether, the complexity of HC-GNN is $\sum_{t=1}^{T} \ell (n \lambda^{t\!-\!1})^{3} + \mathcal{O}(n \log c + Tn) = \mathcal{O}(\ell n^{3} + n \log c + Tn)$, which is more efficient than GAT and \textsc{g-U-Net}.

-\section{experiments}
+\section{Experiments}